How much is the school donation?

 Does the school have an Open Day?

-We have an Open Night on Thursday 3th August where prospective students and their families listen to an address by the Rector and are shown around the school by students who are happy to tell you about their experience at King’s.
+We have an Open Night early in Term 3 where prospective students and their families listen to an address by the Rector and are shown around the school by students who are happy to tell you about their experience at King’s.
 Students from our contributing schools also have the opportunity to spend time at King’s during the day to see the school in action and check out sport and cultural opportunities.
 Parents are welcome to make an appointment with a senior staff member to look around the school, at any time.
 Please telephone the office to arrange.

 How many students are likely to be accepted into King's?